lindsaylbriggs/PELBCCM/README.md

 > Table 1.
 Clouds and their classifications

-Clouds are classified by height and shape (Table 1).
-There are ten basic cloud types that are categorized into three subclassifications based on their heights.
-Cirrus (Ci)
+There are ten basic cloud types that are categorized into three subclassifications based on their heights (Table 1)(Study where I got table?).
+Cirrus (Ci), Cirrostratus (Cs), and Cirrocumulus (Cc) are high level-clouds.
+Low-level clouds consist of Cumulus (Cu), Stratocumulus (Sc), Stratus (St), Cumulonimbus (Sb), and Nimbostratus (Ns).
+Mid-level clouds consist of Altostratus (As) and Altocumulus (Ac).

 The aim of this machine learner is not to predict the severity or convective mode produced, but